- YOU ARE IN

 - Renting property for the use of children from previous relationships might be well worth considering as a way of giving you and your new partner more space and time for each other

-- Q7 How does your new relationship affect your position on tax?
+- Q6 How does your new relationship affect your position on tax?

 - We can offer advice on how to reorganise your individual assets for the benefit of both of you - for example, if your partner earns a lower income then you may be able to distribute assets to them and possibly pay less tax

-- Are each of you making the most of your separate tax free savings allowances or individual annual exemptions for Capital Gains Tax?
+- Are both of you making the most of your separate tax-free savings allowances or individual annual exemptions for Capital Gains Tax?

 - If you have married, are you sure that you're making the most of all the tax breaks available to spouses?

 - Taking a collective approach to your tax affairs, even if you're not married, could help you significantly reduce your overall tax liability

 - Q7 Building a new life together means planning ahead for a secure financial future

 - Quite naturally, you will now be looking forward to a long and fulfilling life together.
 That's why it's never too early to start exploring the many different financial arrangements that could help ensure the security you are both hoping for in years to come